GozaRuu/warehouse-managment-webtool/README.md

 PHP MVC application with a costum framework, that provides a solution for managing enterprise warehouses.

 ##About
 This project was made for educational purposes.
-It uses a MySql Database and a costume php framework that implements the basic framework functionalities : **Routing** and **Templating**.
+It uses a MySql Database and a costume php framework that implements the basic framework functionalities : **Routing** and **Templating**.</br>
 No ORM was used.
 We used SQL with the help of the PDO php API.
 Also the web interface for this project is in the French langauge.